 The award of the contract shall be made to the individual consultant whose offer has been evaluated and determined as: a) responsive/compliant/acceptable; and b) having received the highest score out of the weighted criteria (70% technical score (comprising of 15% technical qualifications desk review, 25% written test, and 30% interview) and 30% financial score.

 The proposals that achieve a minimum of 70% for the technical qualifications desk review shall be further considered for an interview and written test.
 The financial score shall be computed as a ratio of the proposal being evaluated and the lowest priced proposal received for the assignment.

-- Professional experience and proven track record in providing technical and coordination support to implement complex monitoring and evaluation systems: 30 points
+2. Minimum 7 years of professional experience and proven track record in developing and conducting complex monitoring and evaluation systems in international or regional settings - 30 points

-- Good knowledge and exposure in project monitoring and evaluation in regional or international setting: 20 points
+3. Good knowledge and exposure in policy development, development cooperation (policies, trends, issues and development), and project planning and management in regional or international setting - 20 points

-- Proven experience working with governments and/or international organisations on consultancy assignments in related subjects: 20 points
+4. Proven experience working with governments and/or international organizations on consultancy assignments in related subjects - 20 points

-- Understanding of ASEAN’s cooperation on promoting the rights of women and children is an advantage: 15 points
+6. Understanding of ASEAN’s cooperation on gender equality and the empowerment of women and girls as well ASEAN’s architecture will be an advantage - 10 points

 We thank you for your interest in building a better tomorrow with Cowater International.